 Thorstein Bunde Veblen (July 30, 1857 – August 3, 1929) was once an American economist and sociologist who, all through his lifetime, emerged as a well known critic of capitalism.

-In his best possible-known book, The Theory of the Leisure Class (1899), Veblen coined the concepts of conspicuous consumption and conspicuous leisure.
+The Theory of the Leisure Class (1899), Veblen coined the concepts of conspicuous consumption and conspicuous leisure.
 Historians of economics regard Veblen as the founding father of the institutional economics school.
 Latest economists still theorize Veblen’s distinction between “institutions” and “technology”, referred to as the Veblenian dichotomy.

 Reviews